A fine composer not afraid of accessibility

 You will enjoy this work immensely and want to hear more

 Bartholomew's music has a lilting grace that makes listeners want to join in, dancing or playing along.

-The music of award-winning American composer Greg Bartholomew is frequently performed across the United States and in Canada, Europe and Australia by such highly-regarded instrumental ensembles as the Langroise Trio, Alaska Brass, and the Mexico City Wind Quintet, and such acclaimed choral ensembles as the Cascadian Chorale, the Oratorio Society of Minnesota, Portland Vocal Consort, and the Pink Singers (London).
+The music of award-winning American composer Greg Bartholomew is frequently performed across the United States and in Canada, Europe and Australia.
 NPR classical music reviewer Tom Manoff called Bartholomew "a fine composer not afraid of accessibility."

 Winner of the 2013 Cheryl A. Spector Prize (for Summer Suite), the 2012 Spector Prize (for the First Suite from Razumov), the Silver Platter Repertoire Award (for The Tree), and First Place in the 2006 Orpheus Music Composition Competition (for Beneath the Apple Tree), Bartholomew was also awarded the Masterworks Prize from ERM Media in 2005 and 2006.
-A Finalist for the 2012 American Prize in Choral Composition, Bartholomew is the 2012/2013 Composer in Residence for the Cascadian Chorale.
+A two-time Finalist for the American Prize in Choral Composition (2012 and 2013), Bartholomew was the 2012/2013 Composer in Residence for the Cascadian Chorale.

 Bartholomew has received support from Meet the Composer and the American Music Center, as well as annual ASCAP Standard Awards since 2003.
-He is a member of the American Society of Composers, Authors and Publishers (ASCAP), the Washington Composers Forum, the Society of Composers, Inc., the American Composers Forum, and Phi Mu Alpha Sinfonia.
+He is a member of the American Society of Composers, Authors and Publishers (ASCAP) and Phi Mu Alpha Sinfonia.